burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. Powerful expressivity of C++ is a technical power.
 At the same time, it's its weakness for obtaining new adepts.
 Without new adepts, any concept will die.

 3. Due to the high entry level for C++ in Academia, high momentum belongs to Python, not to C++ at all.
-And C++ is used only when necessary (E.g., you need to work with the hardware directly, or you need to have algorithms/mathematical model that operates in real-time or be careful in terms of consumed memory).
+And C++ is used only when necessary (E.g., you need to work with the hardware directly; you need to have algorithms/mathematical model that operates in real-time; you need to be careful in terms of consumed memory).

-4. The speed of development of the prototype is faster in Python.
+4. The speed of development of the prototype is faster in Python for typically user space applications.

 5. C++, to some extent, forces you to be aware of hardware level.
-It's not clear whether it is good or bad.
+It's not clear whether it is good or bad:

 * On one side, when you want to try an idea, interpretable language provides a fast way to do that.
 * On another side, widespread usage of interpretable languages will lead to situations in which many people will not know how the computer works.
 You will lose the ability to distinguish a big lie from a small lie and truth in the context of computing machines.